Atlanta Braves minor league players: Herick Hernandez

-Jhancarlos Lara

-Jhancarlos Lara (born January 15, 2003) is a Dominican professional baseball pitcher for the Atlanta Braves of Major League Baseball (MLB).
-He is currently a phantom ballplayer, having spent three days on the Braves's active roster without making an appearance.

-On June 7, 2021, Lara signed with the Atlanta Braves as an international free agent.
-He made his professional debut with the Dominican Summer League Braves.

-Lara split the 2023 campaign between the Single-A Augusta GreenJackets and the High-A Rome Braves, accumulating a 4–8 record and 4.09 ERA with 114 strikeouts across 20 appearances.

-Lara started the 2024 campaign with Rome before being promoted to the Mississippi Braves.
-In 20 combined appearances, Lara compiled a 2–4 record and 3.92 ERA with 94 strikeouts across 82 2/3 innings of work.

-To begin the 2025 season, Lara was assigned to the Double-A Columbus Clingstones.
-On May 13, 2025, he was promoted to the Triple-A Gwinnett Stripers.
-On September 19, Lara was selected to the 40-man roster and promoted to the major leagues for the first time.
-He went unused out of the bullpen and was optioned back to Gwinnett on September 22, becoming a phantom ballplayer.
+Jensen Hirschkorn

+Jensen Charles Oscar Hirschkorn (born December 19, 2007) is an American professional baseball pitcher in the Atlanta Braves organization.

+Hirschkorn attended Kingsburg High School in Kingsburg, California.
+As a senior, he recorded a 0.71 ERA with 112 strikeouts across ten starts.
+Hirschkorn was selected by the Atlanta Braves in the third round of the 2026 Major League Baseball draft.
+He signed for an over-slot value of $3.9 million, forgoing his commitment to play college baseball at Louisiana State University.

 David McCabe

 David McCabe (born March 25, 2000) is a Canadian professional baseball third baseman in the Atlanta Braves organization.

 McCabe attended Everest Academy in Vaughan, Ontario, and played college baseball at the University of North Carolina at Charlotte.
 He was selected by the Atlanta Braves in the fourth round of the 2022 Major League Baseball draft.

 McCabe made his professional debut with the Florida Complex League Braves.
 He began the 2023 season with the Low-A Augusta GreenJackets before being promoted to the High-A Rome Braves.
 Between the two affiliates in 2023, McCabe slashed 276/.385/.450 with 17 home runs and 10 stolen bases.
 Prior to the start of the 2024 season, he underwent Tommy John surgery.
 McCabe returned from the injured list at the end of July and finished the 2024 season slashing .137/.284/.214 in 35 games with the Double-A Mississippi Braves.
 To begin the 2025 season, he was assigned to the Double-A Columbus Clingstones.